geonetwork/core-geonetwork/CONTRIBUTING.md

 * Good housekeeping: Anytime you commit, try and clean the code around it to latest style guide.
 If you improve a function without comments: add comments.
 If you modify functionality that does not have tests: write a test.
 If you fix functionality without documentation: add documentation.

 * History: Clean commit messages and history: avoid big commits with hundreds of files, break commits up into understandable chunks, longer verbose commit messages are encouraged.
-Beware of reformatting and needless whitespace changes.
+Avoid reformatting and needless whitespace changes.

 * Draft: Use pull request *Draft** (or even the text "WIP") to identify work in progress.